Richmond–San Rafael Bridge: Description

-The bridge stands on 79 reinforced concrete piers supported on steel H-piles.
-Nine piers stand on land, eight are in cofferdams near the Contra Costa terminus, and the remaining 62 are bell-type piers with a flared base.
-The original deck was a 5.5 in thick reinforced concrete slab, with a mortar wearing surface 0.5 in thick.
-To facilitate maintenance, the bridge was designed with two 2.5 in lines (carrying compressed air and potable water) extending from end to end.
-Each deck was also equipped with three overhead maintenance tracks.
+The bridge rests on 79 reinforced concrete piers anchored by steel H-piles.
+Nine piers sit entirely on land, eight are sealed in cofferdams near the Contra Costa shoreline, and the remaining 62 are massive bell-type structures flaring out across the bay floor.
+The original roadway surface was poured as a 5.5 in thick reinforced concrete slab, topped with a 0.5 in mortar wearing surface.
+To aid maintenance crews, builders installed compressed air and potable water lines running the full length of the span, and equipped each deck with three overhead maintenance tracks.